-The Fisheries Management Act 1994 and associated regulations provide a number of controls to help NSW DPI manage aquatic pests and diseases, including:
+The NSW Biosecurity Act 2015 and associated regulations provide a number of controls to help NSW DPI manage aquatic pests and diseases, including:

-In addition to the currently listed noxious fish and marine vegetation, there are restricted species which cannot be imported live into NSW without a specific permit.
+In addition to the currently listed pest fish and marine vegetation, the Fisheries Management Act 1994 also includes some Legislation and Regulations that provide further controls, such as restricted species which cannot be imported live into NSW without a specific permit.

 NSW DPI implements fishing closures for many different reasons, including protection of fish stocks or vulnerable habitats.
 Fishing closures can also be used to help limit the spread of pests, weeds and diseases.

-A list of 'declared diseases' is contained in Schedule 6B of the Fisheries Management Act 1994.
-NSW DPI must be notified if a declared disease is suspected in any fish, captive or wild, in NSW.
-There are also offences for transmitting these diseases to live organisms, selling infected animals or vegetation or depositing infected animals or vegetation in any water.
+NSW DPI must be notified if a notifiable disease is suspected in any fish, captive or wild, in NSW.
+It is also an offence to transmit these diseases to live organisms, selling infected animals or vegetation or depositing infected animals or vegetation in any water.

-Where a declared disease occurs or is suspected, the Minister can declare a quarantine area.
+Where listed disease or pest occurs or is suspected, the Secretary can declare a Biosecurity zone.
 Such orders can have specific provisions, such as prohibiting collection of fish or marine vegetation, or requiring an aquaculture permit holder to take certain actions.

 During a biosecurity emergency, the Secretary can respond to that emergency with an Emergency Order.
 The objectives of these orders are to prevent the spread of the biosecurity matter, isolate a zone where the biosecurity matter may be, or where practicable, to eradicate the biosecurity matter.
 These objectives do not limit what may be provided for by an Emergency Order.